 Most exciting rock’n’roll is made by people in their 20s for people in their teens.
-It’s like a note, slid under our bedroom doors by our big brothers and sisters, that says everything will be alright: we will get laid, we will fall in love, we will get high, our parents won’t rule our lives forever.
+It’s like a note slid under our bedroom doors by our big brothers and sisters that says everything will be alright: we will get laid, we will fall in love, we will get high, our parents won’t rule our lives forever.
 The Clash gave us all that – and then so much more.

-Cos while they were in love with the rock’n’roll woah – and made music for guys with Ford Cortinas and dead-end jobs – London Calling, Sandinista! and Combat Rock are albums for grown-ups, albums you take with you after the anger subsides, when you start being less self-obsessed and begin to look out into the world.
+Because while they were in love with the rock’n’roll woah – and made music for people with Ford Cortinas and dead-end jobs – London Calling, Sandinista! and Combat Rock are albums for grown-ups, albums you take with you after the anger subsides, when you start being less self-obsessed and begin to look out into the world.
 Most rock’n’roll is solipsistic and inwards-looking – but from London Calling onwards, The Clash looked outwards.
 Their music wasn’t about how deep they were or how troubled, how wasted they were on drugs or the pressures of fame.
 It was about us, about you, about the big wide world that waited for you.

 Musically and lyrically, The Clash refused to be “little Englanders”, embracing a world beyond their roots, drawing on rock’n’roll, reggae, calypso, jazz, folk, blues, soul, and sometimes bolting them together (or taking them apart) with a genre-busting experimentalism that they rarely get any credit for.
 Here then are there their albums, rated from worst to life-changing first.

 NB: The Clash’s back catalogue is a bit of a mess, to be honest.
 Want to buy the album with I Fought The Law on it?
 There isn’t one.
 Heard that (White Man) In Hammersmith Palais is considered by many to be their greatest song?
 It’s not on a studio album either.
 Neither are stone-cold classics Complete Control or Clash City Rockers, or relative hits Bankrobber or This Is Radio Clash.